MorganLeef/Clade_score_recode/README.md

   This code extracts the numerical data from the xlsx as a matrix, fills empty cells that would inhibit the use of some functions, and enables the extraction of any column so that the numeric values can be edited.

   Prerequisites:
-    The "readxl" and "tidyr" R packages are required to successfully run this code.
+    The "readxl", "tidyr" and "dplyr" R packages are required to successfully run this code.

 Authors:
 Morgan Leef
 Amanda Adams
 =======
 This code will use the R package readxl to read all of the data contained in XLS files given to us by James L.(Examples included here are...)
 The code will read the XL files and extracts the first column, species, excels sheets and group names.
+Then using a pulled first collumn to recode the collumns.